5-Ingredient Protein Bars (no-bake!)

 - Allow bars to cool completely.
 Once cool, cut into squares.
 If desired, drizzle with melted chocolate and let cool.
 Wrap in airtight container and store at moderate room temp for several days, or chilled in fridge for a week.

-Protein powder is to be measured according to standard cups, not the scoops that come inside the tub of protein powder.
+- Protein powder is to be measured according to standard measuring cups, not the scoops that come inside the tub of protein powder.
 If needed, check for certified gluten-free labeling.

-Make it dairy-free or nut-free: use almond or coconut milk or any other milk of your choice.
-Use sunflower butter instead of a nut butter.
+- Make it nut-free: use sunflower butter instead of a nut butter.

-If you’re planning to pack these bars to go, use add-ins rather than drizzling on top.
+- If you’re planning to pack these bars to go, use add-ins rather than drizzling anything on top, to keep your bars easy to transport.